Skip to Content

 Baking is a fantastic way to get into the Christmas spirit.
 You could try your hand at cookies or you could even attempt a gingerbread house.
 There are plenty of sets that you could purchase online, check this one out here, if you don’t know where to start.

 However, if you have some expert bakers in your home, then you may enjoy The Big London Bake.
 In fact, no experience is necessary and kids can even tag along.
-You have 90 minutes to whip something up.
-Clear instructions are given, but teams are encouraged to use their imagination.
-The best creation walks away with a prize.

 Christmas in London with Kids